This article can be machine washed. Do not exceed the wash temperature shown on the icon.

 - wash darker colours separately.

-- don't exceed the recommended washing temperature - remember the latest products wash just as well at 40ºC, often even at 30ºC.
+- don't exceed the recommended washing temperature - remember the latest washing products just as well at 40ºC, often even at 30ºC.

-- dry lingerie away from direct heat such as radiators, fires and even hot sunshine otherwise they may discolour, especially whites/light colurs.
+- dry lingerie away from direct heat such as radiators, fires and even hot sunshine otherwise they may discolour, especially whites.

 - avoid catching delicate fabrics and laces with clothes pegs - use the washing label to peg bras and pants to the line.